adamwan-nexplore/intro-to-software-design-nxp/README.md

 # oop-nxp

+What is software design?
+What OOP can help?
+What is OOP?

 Purpose of software `design`.

 No design = procedural programming (just a series of programming statements to command computer to execute) -> hard to understand